WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ---

 ### In Short
-The *critical reform* is not “publish transcripts.”
+The *critical reform* is not simply “publish transcripts.”
 It is to **make transcripts flow** — from courtroom to public domain — with **minimal friction and maximum insight**.

 **Streamline obtaining.
 Enable publication.
 Close the loop.**